SCMEA Orchestra Division

 All sponsoring string teachers will serve as chaperones for their students at all activities: NO EXCEPTIONS.
-Adequate supervision for nonperforming students when directors are working with other groups is imperative.
+Adequate supervision for non-performing students when directors are working with other groups is imperative.

-- The director must indicate performance level at the time of registration.
+5. The director must indicate performance level at the time of registration.
 If the director indicates a “split level,” sight reading will be designated by the higher level.

-- No adults may perform with the group, except for piano or percussion accompaniment.
+7. No adults may perform with the group, except for piano or percussion accompaniment.

-- Ensembles shall perform two varied selections, one must be selected from the graded music list.
-The list is available at http://www.scmea.net/divisions/orchestra-division/ .
-If neither selection can be found on an approved graded music list, director must submit an “Application to Perform Repertoire not Found on Approved State Lists” form found on the website by the application deadline.
+8. Ensembles shall perform two varied selections, both pieces must be selected from a published graded music list or published within the last 12 months by a nationally recognized publisher.
+The lists are available at this link.
+If a selection cannot be found on an approved graded music list, the director must submit an “CPA Application for Music” form found on the website by the application deadline.

-- Performing groups have the option of receiving a rating or registering for comments only.
+9. Performing groups have the option of receiving a rating or registering for comments only.
 The Concert Performance Assessment Evaluation form can be viewed at http://www.scmea.net/divisions/orchestra-division/.
+Ratings for Performance Assessment: